 The Amount of International Students at Alaska Pacific

-There is a relatively small community of about 1 international students at Alaska Pacific University representing 3 countries.
+There is a very small community of international students at Alaska Pacific University representing 3 countries.
 To see more, check out the Alaska Pacific International Student Page.

 Age Diversity on Campus

 Some college students prefer a campus filled with others who are the same age, while some prefer a diverse age range of students.
 What do you prefer?

 The "traditional" college student is thought to be between the ages of 18-22.
 However, this university appears to attract a majority of older students.
 At Alaska Pacific University, 17.4% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
 We rank Alaska Pacific #65 in the nation for student age diversity.